Facebook’s brazen attempt to crush regulations in Australia may backfire

 Google took an alternate and more conciliatory approach to the new policy, known as the Media Bargaining Law, cutting deals with the country’s biggest publishers to pay them for news but to avoid the most stringent aspects of the law.

 Following Facebook’s move, hundreds of publishers lost access to revenue and readers previously gleaned from the site.
-The social network also erroneously blocked dozens of government and charity websites as well, including public health sites containing critical information about the pandemic during the first week of its coronavirus vaccine rollout
+The social network also erroneously blocked dozens of government and charity websites as well, including public health sites containing critical information about the pandemic during the first week of its coronavirus vaccine rollout.

 Facebook fixed the problem about 12 hours later, saying in a statement that the law was written so broadly that it interpreted it to mean all content that would contain any news.